stephananth/sortify/readme.txt

 Once the program directory been downloaded, the user can run the program using the following terminal command within the sortify directory:

 python3 -i sortify.py

+If that is not working, make sure you have the dependencies installed and try before running it again:

+pip install requests
+pip install spotipy
+pip install seaborn